obsidianmd/obsidian-help/en/Extending Obsidian/Plugin security.md

 The Obsidian team takes security seriously.
 This page explains the risks involved when installing community plugins, and what the Obsidian team does to address them.

 > [!tip]
-> If you're working with sensitive data and wish to install a community plugin, we recommend that you perform an independent security audit before using it.
+> If you're working with sensitive data and wish to install a community plugin, we recommend that you perform an independent security audit on the plugin before using it.

 ## Restricted mode